 A caveat in our analysis so far is that fiscal adjustments include not only changes in government purchases but also changes in revenues.
-To better map BL's results with ours, we follow BL and treat separately changes in spending and changes in revenues by running the regression where $\Delta G{i,t+1|t}$ denotes the WEO forecast of the change in structural spending in 2010-11 and $\Delta T{i,t+1|t}$ denotes the WEO forecast of the change in structural revenue in 2010-11, both in percent of potential GDP.
+To better map BL's results with ours, we follow BL and treat separately changes in spending and changes in revenues by running the regression

-Column (3) of Table 3 presents the results of regression (15) where we treat separately fiscal consolidations and fiscal expansions.
-In line with our findings, the only significant coefficient is $\beta_G^- \approx 1.6$ , $^{31}$ corresponding to a contractionary spending multiplier of about 2 in recessions (again in line with our findings), whereas $\beta_G^+$ is not significantly different from zero, consistent with an expansionary spending multiplier of about 0.5 in recessions.
+Column (3) of Table 3 presents the results of regression (12) where we treat separately fiscal consolidations and fiscal expansions.
+In line with our findings, the only significant coefficient is $\beta_G^- \approx 1.6$,29 corresponding to a contractionary spending multiplier of about 2 in recessions (again in line with our findings), whereas β_G^+ is not significantly different from zero, consistent with an expansionary spending multiplier of about 0.5 in recessions.

-5 The asymmetric and state-dependent government spending multiplier
+6 The asymmetric and state-dependent government spending multiplier

 We now explore whether the size of the multiplier depends on the state of the business cycle, and whether the magnitude of such state dependence depends on the sign of the government intervention.
 We first describe how we introduce state dependence into a FAIR model and then present the estimation results using both identification schemes: (i) the recursive identification scheme à la Auerbach and Gorodnichenko (2012), and (ii) the narrative identification scheme à la Ramey (2011).
-We leave a description of the estimation method for the appendix, and in the online appendix we show that the structural shocks can be identified in (i) or (ii) even when the shocks have asymmetric and state dependent effects.

-&lt;sup>30Throughout this exercise, we follow BL in keeping the assumption that forecasters had in mind a multiplier of 0.5.
+28Throughout this exercise, we follow BL in keeping the assumption that forecasters had in mind a multiplier of 0.5.

-&lt;sup>31The coefficient $\beta_G^-$ is positive because a fiscal consolidation corresponds to a decrease in government spending.
-In contrast, in columns (1) and (2), $\beta^-$ is negative because a fiscal consolidation corresponds to an increase in the fiscal balance.
+29The coefficient β_G^- is positive because a fiscal consolidation corresponds to a decrease in government spending.
+In contrast, in columns (1) and (2), β^- is negative because a fiscal consolidation corresponds to an increase in the fiscal balance.

-5.1 Introducing asymmetry and state-dependence
+6.1 Introducing asymmetry and state-dependence

-With asymmetry and state dependence in response to government spending shocks, the matrix $\Psi_k^+$ becomes $\Psi_k^+(z{t-k})$ , i.e., the impulse response to a positive shock depends on some indicator variable $z_t$ (and similarly for $\Psi_k^-$ ).
+With asymmetry and state dependence in response to government spending shocks, $\psi_i^+(k)$ -the impulse response function of variable i to a positive government spending shock at horizon k- becomes $\psi_i^+(k, z{t-k})$, i.e., the impulse response to a positive shock depends also on some indicator variable z_t (and similarly for ψ_i^-).